Estate Planning and Probate Litigation

 - Designation of Pre-Need Guardian – this document names a person who can take care of you and make decisions for your day-to-day needs as you age or become incapacitated or infirm.

 RTRLAW’s attorneys can assist clients with creating their wills, trusts and Advance Directive documents on a flat-fee basis.
-Please contact us for more details, email email@example.com or call 833-HIRE-RTR.
+Please contact us for more details, email firstname.lastname@example.org or call us toll free at 833-HIRE-RTR.

 Trust and Estate Administration and Probate Litigation